 b. the nature and extent of the injury, loss, or inconvenience

 The formal grievance procedure shall begin with this notice.

-3. When the grievance is considered by the grievant to be unrelated to or beyond the purview of his immediate supervisor, the grievant may circumvent same but will forward a copy of the grievance to his/her immediate supervisor at the time of its initiation.
-The final determination to allow circumvention of the immediate supervisor will be at the sole discretion of the Superintendent.
+3. When the grievance is considered by the grievant to be unrelated to or beyond the purview of his Principal or immediate supervisor, the grievant may circumvent same but will forward a copy of the grievance to his/her immediate supervisor at the time of its initiation.
+The final determination to allow circumvention of the Principal or immediate supervisor will be at the sole discretion of the Superintendent.

-The Superintendent's decision will be rendered in writing to the grievant and his/her immediate supervisor within five school days following his/her receipt of the written grievance.
+The Superintendent's decision will be rendered in writing to the grievant and his/her Principal or immediate supervisor within five school days following his/her receipt of the written grievance.

 5. If the grievance is not resolved to the aggrieved party's satisfaction he may request, no later than five school days after receipt of the Superintendent's decision, a review by the Board.
 The request shall be submitted in writing through the Superintendent of Schools who shall attach papers only related to the grievance and forward the request to the Board within five school days of its receipt from the aggrieved party.
 The Board shall review the grievance and, at the option of the Board or the aggrieved party, hold a hearing with the aggrieved party.
 When the aggrieved party is not represented by the Association, the Association shall have the right to be present as observers.
 The President of the Board or his/her designated alternate from the Board shall be the presiding officer in a hearing.
 The Board will render a decision in writing within thirty calendar days of receipt of the grievance by the Board.